Kai Forbath

-Kai August Forbath (born September 2, 1987) is a former American football placekicker.
-He played college football at UCLA and was recognized as an All-American and the best college kicker in the country in 2009.
-Forbath was signed by the Cowboys as an undrafted free agent in 2011, and has played for Washington, New Orleans Saints, Minnesota Vikings, Jacksonville Jaguars, Dallas Cowboys, New England Patriots, and Los Angeles Rams.
+Kai August Forbath (born September 2, 1987) is an American former professional football placekicker who played in the National Football League (NFL).
+He played college football for the UCLA Bruins, earning consensus All-American honors and winning the Lou Groza Award in 2009.
+Forbath signed with the Dallas Cowboys as an undrafted free agent in 2011.
+He was also a member of the Tampa Bay Buccaneers, Washington Redskins, New Orleans Saints, Minnesota Vikings, Jacksonville Jaguars, New England Patriots, Carolina Panthers, and Los Angeles Rams.

-Early years
+Early life

 Forbath was born in Santa Monica, California.
 He attended Notre Dame High School in Sherman Oaks.
-During Forbath's last two prep seasons, he converted 26-of-33 field goal attempts and scored 213 total points, with a long field goal of 57 yards.
+During his last two prep seasons, Forbath converted 26-of-33 field goal attempts and scored 213 total points, with a long field goal of 57 yards.
 He also forced touchbacks on 150 of 188 kickoffs and made 134-of-135 extra point attempts.
 Forbath also served as the team's punter and had a punting average of 46 yards that led to him being named to the Los Angeles Times All-Star team at punter.
 Forbath subsequently earned high school All-American recognition by USA Today.
 In addition to football, Forbath also played soccer in the West Valley Samba Soccer League (National Premier Soccer League).
 Following his senior season, Forbath was invited to play in the 2006 U.S. Army All-American Bowl and the CaliFlorida Bowl.

 Considered a three-star recruit by Rivals.com, Forbath was listed as the No. 1 placekicker in the nation among the class of 2006.
 He picked UCLA over California, Notre Dame, Oregon, among others.